MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_squid_dive.md

 `minecraft:behavior.squid_dive` allows an entity to dive underwater.

 > [!NOTE]
-> This behavior can only be used by `squid` entity type.
+> This behavior can only be used by the `squid` entity type.

 ## Example